aerogear/offix/docs/ref-release-notes.md

 `ApolloQueueEntryOperation` objects have two top level fields:

 * `qid` - Queue ID.
-This ID is randomly generated and mostly used by the OfflineQueue
+This ID is randomly generated and mostly used by the `OfflineQueue`.
 * `op` - The operation.
 In `offix-client` It's of type `MutationOptions`, the options object passed into client.offlineMutate with some extra metadata set by `offix-client`.

 **Suggestion:** review any code where `registerOfflineEventListener` is used and refactor the listener functions to use the new data structure being passed.